Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/Get-ScanStatus.md

 NodesInfo      : {t-contoso1-T298-corp.contoso.com,t-contoso2-T298-corp.contoso.com,t-contoso3-T298-corp.contoso.com}
 ```

-This output shows that a scan is currently running on the `contoso-test` cluster, and was started 37 seconds ago, at 03/10/2021 9:05:02 AM.
+This output shows that a scan is currently running on the `contoso-test` cluster, and was started 37 seconds ago, March 10, 2021 at 9:05:02 AM.

-The output also shows that the `contoso-test` cluster has 3 nodes.
+The output also shows that the `contoso-test` cluster has three nodes.

 ### Example 2: Use the Verbose parameter to get data for the current scan